devkato/chef-sample/README.md

     openssl passwd -1
     (type your password)

-and paste result to "your_hashed_password".
+and paste the result to "your_hashed_password".

 # sync files to remote servers as root